go-programmer/codechallenge/codility/15.caterpillar-method/3.countdistinctslices/README.md

 # Problem
+Count the number of distinct slices (containing only unique numbers).

 An integer M and a non-empty array A consisting of N non-negative integers are given.
 All integers in array A are less than or equal to M.